dr-yst/org-x/dev-docs/activeContext.md

   - Solution: Add adapter methods where needed to maintain backward compatibility
 - Challenge: Compiler warnings about unused imports and variables
   - Solution: Remove unnecessary imports and mark intentionally unused variables with underscore
+- Challenge: TailwindCSS v4 incompatibility with shadcn-svelte
+  - Solution: Revert to TailwindCSS v3 and properly configure it for shadcn-svelte
+- Challenge: Converting HTML buttons to shadcn-svelte Button components
+  - Solution: Use appropriate variants (default, secondary, ghost, destructive) for semantic styling

 ## Next Steps